yann-eugone/rtd-tutorial/docs/index.rst

    :doc:`What is a job? </domain/job>`

-When you have your job ready, you will want to execute it.
+| When you have your job ready, you will want to execute it.
-This is the responsibility of the job launcher.
+| This is the responsibility of the job launcher.

-There is multiple implementation of a job launcher across bridges.
+| There is multiple implementation of a job launcher across bridges.
-Necause batch can work both synchronously & asynchronously, the job launcher might just schedule job's execution.
+| Because batch can work both synchronously & asynchronously, the job launcher might just schedule job's execution.
-Thus, when you ask the job launcher to “launch” a job, you have to check the ``JobExecution`` status that it had returned to know if the job is already executed.
+| Thus, when you ask the job launcher to “launch” a job, you have to check
+  the ``JobExecution`` status that it had returned to know if the job is already executed.

 .. seealso::

    :doc:`What is a job launcher? </domain/job-launcher>`

-While the job is being executed, everything that might happen will be remembered in the job execution.
+| While the job is being executed, everything that might happen will be remembered in the job execution.
-All the components involved in the job's execution, whenever they access the object, will be able to update it.
+| All the components involved in the job's execution, whenever they access the object, will be able to update it.
-From time to time during the execution, the object will be stored, so you can access it afterwards.
+| From time to time during the execution, the object will be stored, so you can access it afterwards.

 .. seealso::